ubc-systopia/dsn-2022-rad-artifact/submission/Dataset_PowerAnalysis/README.md

 # README

-To plot the graphs from the dataset, follow theese steps:
+To plot the graphs from the dataset, follow these steps:

 -  Enter the folder Scripts
 -  Run Scripts/Plotting.py